Proebsting's paradox: Resolution

-There is no paradox.
-Kelly's criterion is to maximise expected rate of growth; only under restricted conditions does it correspond to maximising the log.
 One easy way to dismiss the paradox is to note that Kelly assumes that probabilities do not change.
 A Kelly bettor who knows odds might change could factor this into a more complex Kelly bet.
 For example suppose a Kelly bettor is given a one-time opportunity to bet a 50/50 proposition at odds of 2 to 1.
 He knows there is a 50% chance that a second one-time opportunity will be offered at 5 to 1.
 Now he should maximize:

 with respect to both f1 and f2.
 The answer turns out to be bet zero at 2 to 1, and wait for the chance of betting at 5 to 1, in which case you bet 40% of wealth.
 If the probability of being offered 5 to 1 odds is less than 50%, some amount between zero and 25% will be bet at 2 to 1.
 If the probability of being offered 5 to 1 odds is more than 50%, the Kelly bettor will actually make a negative bet at 2 to 1 odds (that is, bet on the 50/50 outcome with payout of 1/2 if he wins and paying 1 if he loses).
 In either case, his bet at 5 to 1 odds, if the opportunity is offered, is 40% minus 0.7 times his 2 to 1 bet.

 What the paradox says, essentially, is that if a Kelly bettor has incorrect beliefs about what future bets may be offered, he can make suboptimal choices, and even go broke.
 The Kelly criterion is supposed to do better than any essentially different strategy in the long run and have zero chance of ruin, as long as the bettor knows the probabilities and payouts.

 More light on the issues was shed by an independent consideration of the problem by Aaron Brown, also communicated to Ed Thorp by email.
 In this formulation, the assumption is the bettor first sells back the initial bet, then makes a new bet at the second payout.
 In this case his total bet is: